Please register or login to continue

 Will

-1. The Oracle defines will, as one of the particular faculties of the mind which selects at the moment of decision, the strongest desire from amongst the distinctive desires present.
-The will that is described in the Oracle is aligned with ethos.
+1. The Oracle defines will as one of the particular faculties of the mind which selects, at the moment of decision, the strongest desire from amongst the distinctive desires present.
+The will described in the Oracle is aligned with ethos.

 5. A person lacking self-mastery can have knowledge, but not an active knowledge that they are paying attention to or heeding their wisdom knowingly.
-Ergo, when a person does not recognise his will, then that person is in either denial or in ignorance.
+Ergo, when a person does not recognise their will, then that person is either in denial or in ignorance.

-6. If we understand what was meant by Aristotle, then we can either conceive that the will of a person is completely dependent on that person's own will, or that person's reluctance to do anything.
-Videlicet, that person chooses to do what that person desires to do or not to do.
+6. If we understand what was meant by Aristotle, then we can either conceive that the will of a person is completely dependent on that person’s own will, or that person’s reluctance to do anything.
+Videlicet, that person chooses to do what they desire to do or not to do.

 8. It is not relevant if we use the word self-mastery or volition, instead of will in our terminology, when analysing the subject.
 We should not be concerned with its connotation, but more with its determination.
 In the end, it is human will that defines the extent of our character.